 I thought I’d post this shot, as it might be of interest to some folks.
+A photo showing the different size and shapes of claws from various species of American bears.
 From left to right, the claws are: black bear, polar bear, grizzly bear, coastal brown bear or Kodiak bear.The polar bear is the only true carnivore out of those species, but it’s claws are but a fraction of the size of those belonging to the great grizzly, and in particular, the coastal brown bear.

 Bear claws, and particularly the grizzly claws, were long revered as a symbol of power, both physical and spiritual, to many Native American Indian cultures; wearing the bear claw was often only an earned respect.
 Anyone’s who’s seen such fearsome weaponry up close can attest as to why.

 The relationship of the polar bear and the grizzly bear is interesting.
 Polar bears are believed to have split off from the grizzly bear lineage approximately 150 000 years ago in a time of global climate cooling – arctic living skills became an advantage.
 So the polar bears stayed in the north, and the grizzlies enjoyed the warmer climes further south.
 Rarely did the 2 run into each other.